-Ravenswood is the first girls’ school on Sydney’s North Shore to offer Cadets to its students from Years 8–12.
+Ravenswood was the first girls’ school on Sydney’s North Shore to offer Cadets to its students from Years 8–12.
 Students can join the Knox Grammar Cadet Unit in Term 4 of Year 8 and continue with the program until Term 2 of Year 12.

 Cadets is one example of Ravenswood seeking to partner with boys’ schools.
 Through these types of programs, Ravenswood can maintain the integrity of a girls’ school and continue to advocate girls’ education in a single-sex environment, while at the same time, providing students the opportunity to develop social skills with boys.

 Being involved in Cadets encourages service, leadership, teamwork and outdoor skills.
 Students learn to be confident, self-sufficient and to 'have a go' in mentally and physically challenging activities.